-Flourless Almond Butter Double Chocolate Chip Cookies are fudgy, extremely chocolaty, and decadent.
-These naturally gluten-free and keto chocolate cookies are heavenly, ready in just 30 minutes and just 2g net carbs!
+Flourless Chocolate Cookies are fudgy, extremely chocolaty, and decadent.
+These flourless cookies are heavenly, ready in just 30 minutes, and just 2g net carbs!

 These double chocolate cookies taste exactly like brownies, but they are flourless.
 I mean no flour is needed, not even low carb flours such as almond or coconut flour.